votinginfoproject/vip-specification/STYLEGUIDE.md

   </xs:simpleType>
   ```

-* Abstract "base class" types should end in "Base" as a reminder that they
+* The names of abstract "base class" types should end in "Base" as a
-  should not be instantiated directly.
+  reminder that the types should not be instantiated directly.

 ### IDs